slatedocs/slate/source/index.md

 ### Step 2 - Sign up for [Google Analytics](https://www.google.com/analytics/)

 Every website + app should push data to Google Analytics — it provides a great value:effort ratio.
+If you already have Google Analytics for your app, you can just use your current code.
+We only send Events to Google Analytics.

-After you sign up, flip on the Google Analytics in Astronomer, and paste in your Tracking ID (starts with UA-).
+After you have your code (starts with UA-), flip on the Google Analytics integration in Astronomer, and paste in your Tracking ID .

 ### Step 3 - Sign up for [Keen IO](https://keen.io/signup?source=astronomer)